benmvp/slides/2020/tsconf/react.md

 NOTES:
 **RESTART THE TIMER!!!!**

+- Hello there!
+- Welcome to "TypeScript + React = ❤️"
+  * Kinda wish I had used 🔥 instead
+  * Because that's how awesome I think the partnership is
 - TSConf is intended to be framework agnostic
   - Learn all the nitty gritty about TS
+- But they felt that this content would be valuable
-- They asked me to do a deep dive into React + TS
+  * So they asked me to do a deep dive into React + TS
+  * And I'm excited to share with you!

 - **Slides are available online**
+- I include lots of links in my slides so you'll definitely wanna grab them

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/alessandra-caretto-cAY9X4rPG3g-bicycle-unsplash.jpg) no-repeat center" data-background-size="cover" -->